kubernetes/website/content/en/docs/contribute/style/page-templates.md

 To write a new task page, create a Markdown file in a subdirectory of the `/content/en/docs/tasks` directory, with the following characteristics:

-- In the page's YAML front-matter, set `content_template: templates/task`.
+- In the page's YAML front-matter, set `content_type: task`.
 - In the page's body, set the required `capture` variables and any optional ones you want to include: